Configuring your Cloud Native Infrastructure and Applications with Meshery

 You can also bring in your own applications by uploading it from filesystem or importing it from a URL.

-The application files can be described in Kubernetes manifest format or pattern format.
+The application files can be described in following formats:

-You can also run the same application on different service meshes and compare the performance.
+You can also run the same application on multiple connected kubernetes clusters and compare the performance.
 See Performance Management with Meshery for more details.

 Managing Applications Through Meshery CLI